-3 fun decoration ideas to spruce up your home this Christmas
+3 fun decoration ideas for your home this Christmas

 We all know and love Christmas decorations.
 The tree, the bright lights outside, the wreath on the door.
 It is what makes Christmas… Christmas!
 But if you are looking for ideas to wow your family/friends, or simply want to mix up your usual decorations, read this short article to be inspired by fun ways to decorate your house for the festive season.

 1. The Dining Area

 I think we can all agree that dinner is one of the best parts of Christmas day.
 There are many enjoyable ways to decorate your dining table this year; napkins, place mats, a candle which melts down the days until Christmas, maybe even Christmas themed salt & pepper if you are feeling extra festive!

 Another absolute necessity for the dining area are the Christmas crackers, I mean is it really Christmas if you don’t open a cracker which contains a paper hat, a tiny novelty notepad and a joke which is so awful that it’s funny?

 2. Outside the House

 This is the part of the house where there is a delicate balance.
 A balance between having a house which is really well decorated and having a house which is a bit too decorated.
 There is nothing wrong with going a bit over the top in the spirit of Christmas, but subtle touches are key to hitting that perfect level.
 These can range from LED lights at the front of the house, a themed door mat, or a holly wreath on the door.

 A stylish front display of the house will not only impress people before they even step inside the house (when local restrictions allow of course!), but it will also help to build excitement for Christmas Day!